stellar-deprecated/horizon/README.md

 goconvey -packages=1
 ```

-You can see test results in the browser based reporter at `http://localhost:8080/`
+You can see test results at `http://localhost:8080/`